jiangyangzhou/2048/README.md

-# 2048
+# 2048 Solver
 2048 in Python 2.7 with module Tkinter;
-It is writen by Jiang Yangzhou;
-It is writen in python2.7 with module Tkinter;

-I add a .cu version of 2048.
-I think it should run faster
+Solve 2048 with Monte Carlo method.

+### Solver Method
+To solve a 2048 game, you don't need to design complex heuristic function, or design a complex reinforce algorithm.
+Only with monto-carlo method, 2048 AI can achieve 4096!
+#### Monto-carlo Method
+For every step, Choose Up/Down/Left/Right for next step, and run the game randomly for many times, and see which direction can get higher scores.
+That is Monto-carlo method.
+I first achieve Python version 2048 solver, however python is too slow, and I can only run 30 times for each turns.
+But Python version can achieve 2048 as well.
+I try cuda to accelerate my codes.
+And it can run 1000 times for 64(4x4x4, 3depth) cases, and it can achieve 4096.
 #### Using guide of cu2048mtcl:
 ```
 nvcc mt_2048.cu -o mt.exe   #for windows,